sidhlee/engram/README.md

 ## Things I learned

+### How to show preview image on twitter

+- Add "summery_large_image" to twitter:card meta tag
+- Check the image dimension from working site.
+This tends to be changed often.
+(Twitter trying to filter out old links?)

 ### Keep any work that takes more time (computation, network request, etc...) higher in the tree

 Components that are lower in the tree tend to get re-rendered more often than their ancestors and have more instances of the same component.
 Try to keep children as dumb as possible for better performance.